Skip to Content

 Step 1.
 Preparation

-• Boil the meat with 2-3 cups of water & a pinch of salt until cooked, about 20-30 minutes.
-Skim off the foam on top of the boiling broth to keep the broth clear.
+- Boil the meat with 2-3 cups of water and a pinch of salt until it is cooked, which takes about 20-30 minutes.
+Skim off the foam from the top of the boiling broth to keep it clear.

 Step 2.
 Shredding Pork the First Time

-• Marinate the cooked meat with a mixture of 4 tablespoons fish sauce (if you can’t eat fish sauce, replace it with 4 tbsp of soy sauce or 1 tbsp of salt), 1 tbsp sugar (you can use brown sugar for a better color), 2 tsp cashew oil (optional), 1 tsp salt, turmeric powder (1 pinch), pepper (1 pinch).
+- Marinate the cooked meat with a mixture of 4 tablespoons of fish sauce (if you can’t eat fish sauce, replace it with 4 tablespoons of soy sauce or 1 tablespoon of salt), 1 tablespoon of sugar (you can use brown sugar for better color), 2 teaspoons of cashew oil (optional), 1 teaspoon of salt, a pinch of turmeric powder, and a pinch of pepper.
 Mix well and let the meat rest to absorb the spices for about 10-15 minutes.

-• After resting, continue to stir-fry the pork tenderloin in the a saucepan with a little meat broth (1/2 cup) and stir-fry until the broth completely evaporates.
+- After resting, continue to stir-fry the pork tenderloin in a saucepan with a little meat broth (1/2 cup) and stir-fry until the broth completely evaporates.

-• Then, let the pork rest for about 5 minutes to cool down and use a pestle and mortar to pound and tear it.
-You can also use a folk to do so.
+- Then, let the pork rest for about 5 minutes to cool down, and use a pestle and mortar to pound and shred it.
+You can also use a fork to do so.

 Step 3.
 Shredding Pork the Second Time

-• After tearing, continue to stir-fry the shredded pork with the remaining broth until the meat is dry and firm.
-Add the broth slowly, little by little (1/2 cup a time), stir fry until dried.
-Repeat until the broth runs out.
+- After shredding, continue to stir-fry the shredded pork with the remaining broth until the meat is dry and firm.
+Add the broth slowly, little by little (1/2 cup at a time), stir-frying until it dries up.
+Repeat this process until the broth is used up.

-• Continue pounding and tearing the meat to your satisfaction.
-Super fluffy floss is perfect for making desserts and pastries, while less fluffy floss, which is less dry, is more appropriate for savory dishes like sticky rice, porridge or congee.
-There are many tools to help you do this step, from handy pestle and mortar to hand mixer.
-With hand mixer, beat the floss in 10 minutes or until the floss is as fluffy as you like.
+- Continue pounding and tearing the meat to your satisfaction.
+Super fluffy floss is perfect for making desserts and pastries, while less fluffy floss, which is less dry, is more appropriate for savory dishes like sticky rice, porridge, or congee.
+There are many tools to help you with this step, from a handy pestle and mortar to a hand mixer.
+With a hand mixer, beat the floss for 10 minutes or until it reaches your desired level of fluffiness.

 Step 4.
 Drying Pork Floss

-• Finally, put the floss on the stove and stir with low heat until dry to dry the floss.
+- Finally, put the floss on the stove and stir over low heat until it becomes dry.
 Another method is to dry it in an oven or air fryer.
-Set the oven with air circulation or air fryer at 100C (212F) and dry the floss in 10 minutes.
-Remember to set only a thin layer of floss on a baking tray to make it dry more evenly and quickly.
+Set the oven with air circulation or the air fryer at 100°C (212°F) and dry the floss for 10 minutes.
+Remember to place only a thin layer of floss on a baking tray to ensure it dries evenly and quickly.

-• When pork floss is totally dry, turn off the stove, let it cool.
-Store it in a sealed jar/box, in the refrigerator or at room temperature.
+- When the pork floss is completely dry, turn off the stove and let it cool.
+Store it in a sealed jar or box, either in the refrigerator or at room temperature.

 Storing Pork Floss

-In fact, you can either store your pork floss in fridge or at room temperature for 3-4 months.
-However, I used to make a mistake: I kept it in fridge and didn’t return it to fridge after eating.
-Because I thought it’s also alright leaving at room temperature, I left it there in the kitchen countertop.
-After that, my pork floss quickly got moldy.
-It’s explained by the fact that the pork floss in fridge can absorb moisture in fridge.
-When it’s at room temperature, bacteria have the chance to multiply, leading to a quickly moldy pork floss.
+In fact, you can store your pork floss either in the fridge or at room temperature for 3-4 months.
+However, I used to make a mistake: I kept it in the fridge and didn’t return it to the fridge after eating.
+Because I thought it was also okay to leave it at room temperature, I left it on the kitchen countertop.
+After that, my pork floss quickly developed mold.
+This can be explained by the fact that pork floss in the fridge can absorb moisture.
+When it’s at room temperature, bacteria have the chance to multiply, leading to quick mold growth on the pork floss.

-Therefore, keep in mind that you should choose only one storing method, keeping in fridge, or at room temperature.
-Transferring room-temperature pork floss to fridge is safe.
-In contrast, transferring pork floss from fridge to your room is not.
+Therefore, keep in mind that you should choose only one storage method: either in the fridge or at room temperature.
+Transferring room-temperature pork floss to the fridge is safe.
+In contrast, transferring pork floss from the fridge to your room is not recommended.

 Making Pork Floss is simple, but it requires your patience to achieve the best result.
-In return, you’ll get safe, no-umami and preservative pork floss for your family.
-Try it once!
+In return, you’ll get safe, umami-rich, and preservative-free pork floss for your family.
+Give it a try!

 Homemade Pork Floss